 泣きっ面に蜂 (なきっつら に はち)

-泣き面に蜂 literally means “bees/wasps before a crying face”, and figuratively means “Another bad thing happens when you’re already in trouble”.
-The closest English expression would be “Bad luck comes in threes”.
+泣き面に蜂 literally means “bees/wasps (come) to a crying face”, and figuratively means “a situation where one experiences bad things one after another”.
+The closest English expression would be “When it rains, it pouts”.

 I couldn’t study abroad because of the COVID-19 crisis, and recently I’ve also got dumped by my girlfriend.
-This is exactly “bees/wasps before the face with tears”.
+This is exactly “bees/wasps come to my crying face”.

 三日坊主 literally means ‘three-day monk’, and figuratively means to quit your “habit” that you established a couple of days ago.
 For instance, if you started learning a new language during the COVID-19 lockdown and quit already, you’re absolutely a “three-day monk”.
 As you might guess, this word originally illustrates a person who has decided to become a monk but given in to the ascetic practices within three days.